AI-powered accounts payable automation: 2026 Malaysia guide

 How much does AP automation cost?

 Pricing varies widely.
 Local platforms like SQL Account start from around RM 79 a month, while cloud accounting tools with AP modules (Xero, QuickBooks, Zoho Books) typically range from RM 30 to RM 400 a month depending on plan and user count.
-Dedicated AP automation platforms like Tipalti and Airwallex Bill Pay use different pricing models — some are usage-based, some are subscription-based, and some (like Airwallex Bill Pay) are free to start.
+Airwallex Bill Pay is free to start, with no subscription fee — you only pay usage-based fees.

 Does AP automation work with MyInvois?